AdobeDocs/experience-platform.en/help/tags/api/getting-started.md

 ## Gain developer access to Adobe Experience Platform

 Before you can generate authentication values for the Reactor API, you must have developer access to Experience Platform.
-To gain developer access, follow the beginning steps in the [Experience Platform authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en).
-Once you have finished the "Gain User Access" step, return to this tutorial to generate the credentials specific to the Reactor API.
+To gain developer access, follow the beginning steps in the [Experience Platform authentication tutorial](/help/landing/api-authentication.md).
+Once you have completed the [Gain User Access](//help/landing/api-authentication.md#gain-user-access) step, return to this tutorial to generate the credentials specific to the Reactor API.

 ## Generate access credentials